Mami Kawada Best: Birth

 Mami Kawada Best Birth (styled as MAMI KAWADA BEST ~BIRTH~) is a compilation album by J-pop singer Mami Kawada.
 It was released on February 13, 2013 under Geneon Universal Entertainment.
 This album tentatively contains sixteen tracks which include her singles "Masterpiece" and her newly released song "Borderland".
 This BEST album does not feature the opening theme for the OVA series Shakugan no Shana S entitled "Prophecy".

 The album came in a limited Blu-ray edition (GNCV-1032) and a regular CD-only edition (GNCV-1033).
 The Blu-ray edition contains footage from Kawada’s 2012 Live Tour ~ Square the Circle ~ captured at Ebisu Liquid Room on September 17, 2012.
+The album peaked at number 15 on Oricon Albums Chart.